bahrus/custom-enhancements/README.md

     //optional
     //can only enhance element if base attribute is present
     baseRequired: false,
-    //optional -- if needed to prevent memory leaks,
+    //optional -- if needed to prevent memory leaks, mutation observers, etc
     //specify name of method of class instance (or function prototype) to use
     //this would be called before the enhanced element is about to
     //purged from memory, assuming it is possible to prevent